Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Discussion

-Accordingly, if the goal is to determine population-level optimal parameters that will be perceived as realistic across general populations, then HiL data collected from many individuals can be aggregated, without the need for the convergence of individual HiL optimizations.
-By exploiting shared information across partially converged individual GPs using BCM, the aggregate GP model can efficiently capture the In practice, to provide the information needed for BCM to assess the population-level prediction, it is sufficient for at least some participants to reach and correctly evaluate the optimal region.
+Accordingly, if the goal is to determine population-level optimal parameters that are perceived as realistic across general populations, then HiL data collected from many individuals can be aggregated without requiring convergence of individual HiL optimizations.
+By exploiting shared information across partially converged individual GPs using BCM, the aggregate GP model can efficiently capture the perceptual trends without requiring every individual model to fully converge.
+In practice, to provide the information needed for BCM to assess the population-level prediction, it is sufficient for at least some participants to reach and correctly evaluate the optimal region.
 This aspect of our proposed approach is crucial for the feasibility of obtaining realistic parameters for models with a large number of parameters, for which imposing convergence of individual HiL optimizations becomes infeasible due to the large size of the search space, which can cause participants to become mentally or physically fatigued before full convergence can be achieved.

 Overall, our observations confirm that the aggregate GP model can achieve reliable convergence even when all individual participant models have not yet fully converged.
 These results support our hypothesis~H3 that the perceptual mappings of individuals do not necessarily need to have converged in order for the aggregate GP model to effectively represent a generalized and realistic perception across the population.